Original Paper

 New EHR Templates and Order Codes

 To use the SNUH HIS in the LTSC, a hospital network was installed in addition to the usual internet service.
 An LTSC department was established in the HIS for efficient and independent patient management.
 Only chest x-rays and RT-PCR using a nasopharyngeal swab or sputum samples were performed at the LTSC; new order codes were created for these tests.
-Moreover, we developed three new EHR templates for admission, progression, and discharge, which were used to track the symptoms and general status of the patients (Figure 2).
-The EHR templates for the LTSCs were constructed in a semistructured form that combined a free text section for medical staff to freely record observations during consultation and a structured form that was configured to include patients’ subjective respiratory, gastrointestinal, and psychological symptoms, objective vital signs, previous medical history, contact history of COVID-19, and allergies.
-When a patient entered self-reported symptoms or vital signs on the mobile app, the data were automatically linked to the EHR template to be viewed during remote video consultation.
+Moreover, we developed three new EHR templates for admission, progression, and discharge, which were used to track the symptoms and general status of the patients (

 A dashboard for the medical staff was developed to display real time information for all patients at central monitoring centers at Seoul and Mungyeong.
-The dashboard displayed each patient’s vital signs (heart rate, body temperature, respiratory rate, blood oxygen saturation) and information on whether the patient has any symptoms or chest x-ray abnormalities (Figure 3).
+The dashboard displayed each patient’s vital signs (heart rate, body temperature, respiratory rate, blood oxygen saturation) and information on whether the patient has any symptoms or chest x-ray abnormalities (

-e-Prescription System
+).e-Prescription System

 Basic medications were prepared at SNUH and transported to the LTSC facility.
 Plans were made for sourcing other medications from local pharmacies by sending prescriptions electronically.
 A mobile app–based e-prescription system was added to the SNUH app for patients on March 1, 2020.
 The patient could send the prescription information through the app to a nearby pharmacy selected by the user.
 There were two cases of e-prescription system usage in the LTSC.
 A 25-year-old female patient taking propranolol regularly for palpitation was admitted but did not bring the medication with her.
 During the stay, she complained of palpitations with tachycardia.
 The physician at the central monitoring center in Seoul prescribed propranolol, and the prescription was electronically sent through the app to a local pharmacy about 1.8 km from the LTSC.
 Another case was a 25-year-old male patient with hyperthyroidism who was prescribed and received methimazole using the e-prescription system.